 - Communicate openly and often.
 When working with early adopters you need to keep up enthusiasm and momentum.
 It will lead to strong word of mouth and growth.

-Stay tuned for part 2 of the series - I'll be talking about how we finally ended the beta and transformed Hotjar into a viable business.
+Check out part 2 of the series, where I discuss how we finally ended the beta and transformed Hotjar into a viable business.

 I'd love to hear about your own experiences - simply comment below if you have any stories to share.